 If you plan on visiting at least 3 churches, buy a €6 cumulative ticket to give you admission to 4.

 Castel Vecchio Museum and Ponte Scaligero

-We didn’t have time to go inside the castle, but if you have 2 days the 14th Century fortress is definitely worth a visit.
+We didn’t have time to go inside the castle, but if you have more than one day in Verona the 14th Century fortress is definitely worth a visit.
 It was constructed to defend the city against attacks from powerful neighbours, including from the Venetians.